m-housni/sticky-note/Readme.md

 # Features
-This simple Web App let's you mark some notes to remember using 'local storage' of your browser.
+This simple Web App let's you mark some notes to remember using *local storage* of your browser.